Rangimoana Taylor: Biography

 Rangimoana Taylor was born in Wellington.
 His mother was Reremoana Taylor (Shelford).
 His father Melvin Taylor was a journalist and worked in the diplomatic service.
 Taylor is affiliated with the iwi Ngāti Porou, Te Whānau a Apanui and Taranaki.
 The secondary school he attended was Onslow College in Wellington.

 Taylor's first screen acting role was on the first funded New Zealand television series Pukemanu in 1972.
 Taylor graduated from Toi Whakaari New Zealand Drama School in 1975 with a Diploma in Acting and was one of the first Māori graduates.
 Taylor upgraded his qualification to a Bachelor of Performing Arts (Acting) in 2004.
 Taylor was one of the key people who developed the style of Marae-Theatre, incorporating cultural concepts and values into the performance space.
 As an educator Taylor also taught at Toi Whakaari New Zealand Drama School.

 Taylor founded contemporary Māori Theatre company Te Ohu Whakaari in the 1980s which was a collective that created shows based on their experiences and issues they felt important.
 Some of the plays of Te Ohu Whakaari were written by Taylors siblings Apirana Taylor and Riwia Brown and included Kohanga (1986) about Māori language revival and kohanga reo.
 Te Ohu Whakaari toured New Zealand for fifteen years and presented in theatres, marae and schools.

 He was also one of the important contributors to Taki Rua Theatre in Wellington which became a venue for bi-cultural contemporary theatre in the country during the 1980s and 1990s and is a national platform for contemporary Māori theatre.

-In the 1990s Taylor collaborated with Cindy Diver, Awatea Edwin and Hilary Halba to form a bi-cultural theatre company Kilimogo Productions in Dunedin, with Māori and Pākehā traditions present in the process and the performance form.
+In the 1990s, Taylor collaborated with Cindy Diver, Awatea Edwin and Hilary Halba to form a bi-cultural theatre company Kilimogo Productions in Dunedin, with Māori and Pākehā traditions present in the process and the performance form.
 As part of Kilimogo Productions in Dunedin and Timaru Taylor co-produced and co-directed with Hilary Halba Nga Tangata Toa by Hone Kouka in 1997.

-As a storyteller Taylor has presented at the National American Storytelling Conference (1997) at Jonesborough, Tennessee and in Brazil in 1998.
+As a storyteller, Taylor has presented at the National American Storytelling Conference (1997) at Jonesborough, Tennessee and in Brazil in 1998.

 Taylor acted along Kirk Torrance and Temuera Morrison a recurring role in the BBC America Mystery drama mini-series Tatau (2015).
-His lead role role in the film Hook Line and Sinker (2011) was part of an ensemble performance alongside others including Geraldine Brophy and Kate Harcourt.
+His lead role in the film Hook Line and Sinker (2011) was part of an ensemble performance alongside others including Geraldine Brophy and Kate Harcourt.
 Taylor plays a truck diver who can no longer work due to eye disease.

-In 2022 Taylor received the Mayoral Award for Outstanding Contribution to Theatre at the Wellington Theatre Awards.
+In 2022, Taylor received the Mayoral Award for Outstanding Contribution to Theatre at the Wellington Theatre Awards.

+In 2023, Rangimoana Taylor was honoured with Te Tohu Aroha mō Te Arikinui Dame Te Atairangikaahu, the Supreme Award in the annual Te Waka Toi Awards which are the premier awards in 'recognition of leadership, excellence and outstanding contribution to Ngā Toi Māori (Māori arts)'.

 Performance

-Selected acting r oles in film, television and theatre.
+Selected acting roles in film, television and theatre.